andreekeberg/abby/README.md

 /**
  * Get whether we can be confident of the result (even if we haven't
- * reached the minimum group size for each variant)
+ * reached the minimum number of views for each variant) */
- */

 $confident = $result->isConfident();

 /**
- * Get the minimum sample size required for each group to reach statistical
+ * Get the minimum sample size (number of views) required for each group to
- * significance, given the control groups current conversion rate (based on
+ * reach statistical significance, given the control groups current conversion
- * the configured minimumDetectableEffect)
+ * rate (based on the configured minimumDetectableEffect) */
- */

-$minimum = $result->getMinimumGroupSize();
+$minimum = $result->getMinimumSampleSize();

 /**
  * Get whether the results are statistically significant